IIIF/guides/guides/navplace.md

 ---

 The IIIF Presentation API 3 was recently extended with a property called `navPlace`.
 This property contains geographic coordinates in the form of GeoJSON-LD.
-This guide will show how to place this property onto a Manifest, then use a Leaflet script to ingest the geographic coordinates from the Manifest.
+This guide will show how to place this property onto a Manifest, then use the  Leaflet JS library to ingest the geographic coordinates from the Manifest and display them in a web map.

 ## Why Leaflet?
-Leaflet is one of the most well known and easy to understand web mapping platforms.
-Once you know how to set one up, you know how to set more up.
-Using Leaflet as the base will offer the most understandable instructions to a large audience.
+Leaflet is one of the most widely used and easy to understand javascript web mapping libraries.
+With excellent API documentation, tutorial materials and broad browser compatibility, using Leaflet as the base will offer the most understandable instructions to a large audience.
 You can learn more about Leaflet at [https://leafletjs.com/](https://leafletjs.com/).

 ## I want to know more about the `navPlace` property.
 In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a resource.
 Note that the coordinates do not imply any level of accuracy, temporality, or state of existence.
 You can read more about the `navPlace` property on the [IIIF Presentation API 3 extension page](https://iiif.io/api/extension/navplace/).